Have You Been Served a Federal Search Warrant? Here’s What You Need to Know

 Both state governments and federal governments can issue search warrants.
 You may wonder how a federally-issued warrant differs from a state-issued warrant.
 For one, when these warrants are issued is different.
 When you are accused of violating federal law, the court shall issue a federal warrant.
 States, on the other hand, might issue a warrant when you are accused of violating a law or possessing property that was involved in a crime in the state where you reside.

 In any case, if a search warrant has been issued in your name by the United States federal government, you need a strong attorney to protect your rights, and San Francisco criminal defense lawyer Valery Nechay can do exactly that.
-Find out what you should do if you’ve received a federal search warrant below, then contact the Law Office of Valery Nechay for a free criminal case evaluation.
+Find out below what you should do if you’ve received a federal warrant to search your property, then contact the Law Office of Valery Nechay for a free criminal case evaluation.

 How to Perform a United States Federal Search Warrant Lookup